RTIInternational/biocloud_gwas_workflows/genotype_array_qc/README.md

 This document details the standard analysis workflow for performing QC data from genotyping arrays.
 An automated pipeline, developed using WDL, Cromwell, and Docker, is available for this workflow.

-This workflow takes plus-strand GRCh37 genotypes in PLINK bed/bim/fam format and produces the following outputs:
+This workflow takes plus-strand GRCh37 genotypes in PLINK bed/bim/fam format.
+The fam file should include the sex for each individual.
+The workflow produces the following outputs:

 1. QCed genotypes in PLINK bed/bim/fam format.
 2. Summary of variants and subjects removed/flagged during each step of the QC pipeline.